 Does anyone remember the concept known as paperless office?
 More than 25 years ago, to be concerned about this idea meant to be at the cutting-edge of technology.
-By the way, there is a (quite well) known effect called hype cycle that shows what happens after each technology break-thru: shortly after announcement, expectation for the consequences of the new invention grow exponentially, until they go flat, fall down as quickly as they rose, and slowly begin growing again, but this time driven by a new “genuine”, more realistic expectation.
-PDF invention does not escape this phenomenon, as it was presented just in the peak of the expectations generated by the paradigm of the “electronic document”, and it also had its ups and downs.
+By the way, there is a (quite well) known effect called hype cycle that shows what happens after each technology break-thru: shortly after announcement, expectations for the consequences of the new invention grow exponentially, until they go flat, fall down as quickly as they rose, and slowly begin growing again, but this time driven by a new "genuine", more realistic expectation.
+PDF invention does not escape this phenomenon, as it was presented just in the peak of the expectations generated by the paradigm of the "electronic document", and it also had its ups and downs.
 I want to share a small research on this core technology of graphic industry.

 At the beginning of 1990, with PostScript already consolidated in the industry, John Warnock began worrying for an ever-growing problem inside big companies' IT departments: How can we confidently exchange documents in electronic form?
 Questions like this may seem trivial today, but ask an employee of such a company how to make a certain document created in a DOS or Windows environment, for instance, not only show in another, different system (let's say a Macintosh workstation or a UNIX system) but also look identical to the original as well...

 Solution was then straightforward: printing the document.
-This way it had to be recognized, at least in this context, paper’s superiority over its electronic counterpart.
-It is not a coincidence that PostScript had reached an remarkable evolution, as it helped to improve the quality of electronically-generated printed documents.
+This way it had to be recognized, at least in this context, paper's superiority over its electronic counterpart.
+It is not a coincidence that PostScript had reached a remarkable evolution, as it helped to improve the quality of electronically-generated printed documents.

 But, why stopping in the middle?
 Why having a huge development in electronic document generation if it would end up on paper?
-Why not imagine an electronic equivalent to paper?
+Why not to imagine an electronic equivalent to paper?

 Today we are aware, for several reasons, that we need to reduce our paper consumption, but at that time it was kind of an avant-garde idea.
 While today we are still wondering all the consequences of the revolution of social networks and the Web 2.0, at those times changes that proliferation of personal computers would bring were heavily discussed ("one in every office" someone had prophesied, similarly to Henry Ford's "a car in every garage" at the beginning of this century).
 One of these changes was the paperless office, predicted in a 1975 Business Week's article.
 More than 40 years after being announced, the latter wasn't fulfilled: mankind had never seen such an explosive growth of paper demand before.